 - Perinatal asphyxia: Perinatal asphyxia means that there has been an injury to the fetus or the newborn around the time of birth.
 It occurs when too little blood flows to the baby’s tissues or when there is too little oxygen in the blood.
 It can be caused by many factors, including abnormal development of the fetus, infection, exposure to certain drugs before birth, or an umbilical cord blood clot.

 As mentioned above, birth injuries are the most common when the baby is very large or the mother undergoes a particularly difficult delivery.
-However, birth injuries can also be caused when:
+However, our Atlanta birth injury attorneys have seen that birth injuries can also be caused when:

 - The baby is not head-first in the birth canal

 - The size or shape of the mother’s pelvis or birth canal makes it difficult for a normal vaginal birth

 - The mother is overweight

 - The baby is both through cesarean delivery

 - Forceps are used to deliver the baby